prettyuser/RockPaperScissors/README.md

-# Stone-Scissors-Paper
+# RockPaperScissors
-API of the game "Stone-Scissors-Paper"
+API of the game "Rock-Paper-Scissors"